 Partners must register online on same day.

 This tournament is centered on ocean preservation.
-All invasive species (Roi, Toau, Ta'ape) are the main target for this tournament.
+All invasive species (Roi, Toau, Ta'ape) is the only targets for this tournament.